Fall Semester 2027 : Oxford-Cortona

 UGA Cortona students and faculty visit Assisi.

-• Arrive in London and Oxford, England - The program begins with nine days in the UK.
+• Arrive in London and Oxford, England - The program begins with six days in the UK.

 • Arrive in Rome